 Santa Barbara Food Worth Seeking

-Santa Barbara is an idyllic coastal city just 90 miles north of Los Angeles.
-The “American Riviera” resides near one of the world’s great wine and produce growing regions.
-The city has roots with Native Americans called the Chumash.
-Spanish Missionaries arrived in the 1780s, Mexicans grabbed the reins in 1826, and 20 years later, Colonel John Fremont colonized the city for the United States.
-Learn about 25 must-eat places in this destination with increasingly memorable food.
+Santa Barbara is an idyllic coastal city just 90 miles north of Los Angeles known as the “American Riviera.”
+The city has roots with local Native people called the Chumash.
+Spanish Missionaries arrived in the 1780s and established Old Mission Santa Barbara in 1786.
+Mexicans grabbed the reins in 1826.
+20 years later, Colonel John Fremont colonized the city.
+California joined the United States in 1850.
+Since then, the region has earned a reputation for growing some of the best wine and produce.
+Discover Santa Barbara food worth seeking at 30 businesses in this growing culinary destination.

 Bonus: Santa Barbara Drinks Worth Seeking